 Step 2

-Assign the position paper: Provide a clear assignment brief.
-Ask students to identify and articulate their position regarding a specific aspect of the course content.
-Ensure they understand this includes reflecting on their personal identity, beliefs, and how these influence their understanding.
+Provide a clear assignment brief.
+Ask students to analyze a specific aspect of the course content and define their own position.
+Ensure they reflect on how their identity and beliefs shape their perspective.

 Step 3